vimeo/psalm/docs/running_psalm/issues/InvalidEnumCaseValue.md

 }
 ```

-## Case with a type that back an enum
+## Case with a type that cannot back an enum

 Case type should be either `int` or `string`.